New scientific study undermines case for badger culling

 The report on the results of the RBCT, published in 2006, claimed that the proactive killing of enough badgers over a wide enough area could significantly reduce incidents of cattle TB, albeit the authors of the report advised against such a policy on the grounds that it would not be cost-effective.
 In spite of this, the incoming coalition government announced in 2010 that licenced badger culling would be introduced in England.

 Responding to the news, veterinarian Dr Mark Jones, Born Free’s Head of Policy, said: “This latest robust peer-reviewed study confirms what we have said all along – that there is no good evidence to suggest that badgers are a significant source of bovine TB in cattle, and that there is no justification for culling them.
-For more than a decade, Ministers and prominent figures in the farming industry have for years insisted that badgers must be killed in large numbers to prevent cattle from contracting TB, and government officials and scientists have repeatedly misinterpreted and misrepresented data in their defence, while seeking to rubbish any independent studies that questioned the policy, including our own published in the Veterinary Record in March 2022.
+For more than a decade, Ministers and prominent figures in the farming industry have insisted that badgers must be killed in large numbers to prevent cattle from contracting TB, and government officials and scientists have, in our view, repeatedly misinterpreted and misrepresented data in their defence, while seeking to rubbish any independent studies that questioned the policy, including our own published in the Veterinary Record in March 2022.
 This latest study undermines the very basis on which the licenced culls have been carried out over the past 11 years.
 The public, farmers, and most of all the badgers themselves, have been badly let down.”

 In its manifesto, the incoming Labour government described the culling of badgers as ‘ineffective’, giving some hope that the policy would soon be brought to an end.